My Guide To Stockpicking in the junior mining universe

-Market watchers assume that after the 2011 high of $1923/oz, the current AISC of $1000-1200/oz should be enough to provide a bottom under the price of gold (currently at $1073/oz at December 8, 2015), but as capital expenditures (construction financing for mines) and AISC are still falling because of less financing available for projects, and operations are downsizing or shutting down, and therefore less interest and demand for personnel, material and services, this bottom isn't exactly rock solid.
+Market watchers assumed that after the 2011 high of $1923/oz, the AISC of $1000-1200/oz was enough to provide a bottom under the price of gold, and it still is a solid threshold, after raging inflation took place in 2022.
 Notwithstanding the fact that I don't believe in any fundamental for gold as it is total speculation, based on inconsistent sentiment drivers at most.
-Therefore I tend to look for solid gold projects, capable of being profitable at prices of $1000-$1100/oz.
+Therefore I tend to look for solid gold projects, capable of being profitable at prices of $1250-1500/oz.
 This "being profitable" isn't easy to explain, more on this in chapter 12.

 Something a visitor of a mining company's website looks for first in over 80% of all visits is the management team and the Board of Directors (BoD), according to mining company staff I talked to.
 This shows you how important a good team at the helm is for investors or other mining company enthusiasts.
 At the same time this is one of the most difficult variables to analyze when researching mining stocks.
 For example, individuals can have one success story under their belt, but you don't always know if they were just lucky.
 On the other hand, there are also executives who saw a few big winners during good times, and decided to feed off of it during bad times but not achieving much besides filling their pockets.
 But it doesn't have to do with intentions of course, executives can be sloppy, make mistakes, follow wrong strategies, do nothing constructive, irritate colleagues, companies and shareholders with their behaviour, etcetc.